aptiko/aptiko.general/docs/common.rst

 Parameters
 ==========

+.. data:: ssh_pub_key
-ssh_pub_key, ssh_priv_key
+          ssh_priv_key

    Optional.
-Root's ssh keys.
+Root's RSA ssh keys.

-root_authorized_keys
+.. data:: root_authorized_keys

    Optional.
 A list of strings.
 Any other keys are removed from root's authorized_keys.
 If unspecified, the root's authorized keys are not touched.

-ssh_port
+.. data:: ssh_port

    Optional.
 The port on which the ssh server will be listening.
 The default is 22.
 If this is changed, you will then need to reconfigure Ansible so that, in next runs, it connects to the new port.

-ssh_allowed_ip_addresses
+.. data:: ssh_allowed_ip_addresses

    Optional.
 A list of IP addresses or networks from which access to ssh will be allowed.
 The list can includes both IPv4 and IPv6 addresses and networks.
 The default is to allow access to all addresses.
 This affects the configuration of the firewall.

-command_line_editing_mode
+.. data:: command_line_editing_mode

    Optional.
 Set it to "vi" to enable vi editing mode in bash.

-prometheus_server_ips
+.. data:: prometheus_server_ips

    See the :ref:`prometheus` role.

-forward_journal_to_syslog
+.. data:: forward_journal_to_syslog

    By default, Debian systems forward journal entries to syslog, so they are duplicated in :file:`/var/log/syslog`.
 Setting this to ``false`` deactivates this.
 The default is ``true``.

 Firewall
 ========